jondeaton/jondeaton.github.io/content/_index.markdown

 <!-- />](https://github.com/yihui/hugo-xmin) -->

-### _Research Scientist at X Development_
+### _Researcher at EvolutionaryScale_

+I'm a researcher and engineer at [EvolutionaryScale](https://www.evolutionaryscale.ai/).
+My research is motivated by understanding connections between physics and math to applied machine learning.

-I'm a scientist at [X](https://x.company) working on applied ML in computational biology.
-My research interests include probabilistic machine learning and applications to science.
-My background is computer science and bioengineering and I was a competitive gymnast for 15 years.
+I was previously a research scientist at [Google X](https://x.company) and have degrees in computer science and bioengineering from Stanford.
+I was a competitive gymnast for 15 years.